Sir Ken Robinson: schools kill creativity

 Fellow K-Blogger Chris Backe describes studying toward the goal of succeeding at the University Entrance Exam as destroying creativity as well:

 It's almost heart-breaking as a teacher to work in this system.
 It's not because I don't want to see them lose years of their life to a test, but because the system both discourages creativity and encourages the rote memorization / regurgitation that such a test requires.
 There's no creativity needed to circle 'B', and too much creativity may even be seen as a bad thing on such writing tests as the nonsul.
-Seriously - what's the point in taking a 'creative writing' class, music lessons, figure skating lessons, dance lessons, or any other artistic venture when the 'only' things you have to know for university are your native language, English, math, and perhaps a few other minor things?
+Seriously - what's the point in taking a 'creative writing' class, music lessons, figure skating lessons, dance lessons, or any other artistic venture when the 'only' things you have to know for university are your native language, English, math, and perhaps a few other minor things?---

 Expect more TED Talks although I need to catch up on watching them before I post.